 Mr. Sanchez appealed this ruling to the U.S. Court of Appeals for the Ninth Circuit in Pasadena.

 In opposing the appeal, the LADOT argued that Sanchez lacked Article III standing because he really was just arguing about a hypothetical future invasion of privacy that may never occur.
 See In re Apple iPhone Antitrust Litig.
 (9th Cir.
 2017) 846 F. 3d 313, 319.
-Sanchez has not suffered any injury in fact that is concrete, particularized and actual or that his injury would likely be redressed by judicial relief.
+Sanchez had not suffered any injury in fact that was concrete, particularized and actual or that his injury would likely be redressed by judicial relief.
 The Ninth Circuit, surprisingly, rejected this argument.

 However, the Ninth Circuit affirmed Judge Gee under the third-party doctrine.
 Sanchez, the appeals court found, had no legitimate expectation of privacy with information he voluntarily turned over to third parties such as Lime, Bird or Lyft when he rented the e-scooters and the government is typically allowed to obtain that information without triggering Fourth Amendment protections.